-To make a diagnosis, doctors ask about the symptoms and about exposure to any substances known to cause asthma.
+To make a diagnosis of occupational asthma, doctors ask about the symptoms and about exposure to any substances known to cause asthma.
 A safety data sheet (required at all work sites in the United States) can be used to identify potential causes.

-Occasionally, the allergic reaction can be detected with a skin test (patch test), in which a small amount of a substance that is suspected of causing a reaction is placed on the skin.
+Occasionally, the allergic reaction can be detected with a skin test, in which a small amount of a substance that is suspected of causing a reaction is placed on the skin.